 Personally, I think this is the fairest type of compensation plan in our industry.

 The hybrid MLM compensation plan is when a company combines one or more of these traditional MLM Compensation Plans.
 You see a lot of companies doing that in today’s world.
 For example, they might have a binary structure, but also have a uni-level payout.

 In summary, all MLM Compensation Plans have pros and cons.
 No compensation plan is perfect.
 My best advice for you is to make sure that you thoroughly understand the company’s compensation plan, before you get started with the company.
 You must have a clear understanding of how you will get paid.

 In addition, you must be able to explain the compensation plan to your prospects and new distributors.
 If it’s confusing to you, it will be confusing to others as well.

 If you are a good leader, salesperson and recruiter, you can make money in ANY company.
 Most companies in our industry are designed for the heavy hitter and mass recruiter.
 On the other hand, if you struggle at selling, recruiting and leadership you will probably struggle with ANY company you join (until you develop those skills).

 I really believe that your short-term and long-term goals should influence what type of company you join.

 What do you think?
-What is your favorite type of compensation plan and why?
+What is your favorite type of MLM Compensation Plan and why?
 Which one do you participate in?
 What do you like and dislike about it?
 Leave a comment below to share your thoughts.
 I look forward to hearing from you.